Donaldnaz/Infrastructure-as-code/Readme.md

 # Cloud SQL with Terraform

-This repository contains Terraform configuration and helper scripts.
+This repository contains Terraform configuration to provision **Cloud SQL**

 ## Overview

 The project demonstrates how to:

 * Define Cloud SQL infrastructure using Terraform
-* Provision Cloud SQL instances for MySQL and optionally PostgreSQL
+* Provision Cloud SQL instances for MySQL
 * Install and run the Cloud SQL Auth Proxy from Cloud Shell
 * Connect to the database securely using standard command line clients
 * Manage database users and simple test schemas